nitinkhatri749/ML-Practice/README.md

 ```

 ### building optimal model using backward elimination
+Now if we want to find the features which contribute the most then we'll use P-values.
+Having Significance value decided(0.05) we will only keep those vraibles/features whose value is less than 0.05 (SL) & then we eliminate the features with P-value greater than 0.05.
+In our data we find that the 'R&D Spend' contribute the most.
+With higher R&D higher the profit, so one should invest in the startup with higher 'R&D Spend'.
+We'll use statsmodels module to get the P-values of all the features and other important terms.

-since pthon library include x0 = 1 (b0x0 + b1x1  and so on) and statsmodel library doen't so we need to add a column of ones in independent features matrix(in the begining/ index=0)
+since pthon library include x0 = 1 (b0x0 + b1x1  and so on) and statsmodel library doesn't so we need to add a column of ones in independent features matrix(in the begining/ index=0)
 ```python
 import statsmodels.formula.api as sm x = np.append(np.ones((50,1),dtype=int), x, axis = 1)